HavenDV/DependencyPropertyGenerator/README.md

 you will need to specify the full name of the type, including the namespace.

 ### XML documentation
-The easiest way to add documentation is the Description parameter.
+The easiest way to add documentation is the `Description` parameter.
-It will add a System.ComponentModel.Description attribute to the property and will also be used in the xml documentation.
+It will add a `System.ComponentModel.Description` attribute to the property and will also be used in the xml documentation.
-If for some reason you need to save raw xml documentation for your properties, there is an option to specify raw xml text for both DependencyProperty and getter/setter via XmlDocumentation/PropertyXmlDocumentation attribute properties.
+If for some reason you need to save raw xml documentation for your properties, there is an option to specify raw xml text for both DependencyProperty and getter/setter via `XmlDocumentation`/`PropertyXmlDocumentation` attribute properties.

 ### Platform detection
 For some platforms there is no automatic detection.
 In these cases, the generator needs a little help by adding: